CNMAT/OpenSoundControl.org/implementations/vvvv.md

 # vvvv

-**This implementation has been superseded by another!**
-No

 **[status](../implementation-status.html)**: Active  (as of 11-Mar-21)

 **Status details**:
 Product appears to be active.
-OSC documentation is referenced here: https://vvvv.org/documentation/protocols#osc

 **Project Type**: Software Application